Adoration 4 Adventure’s recommendations for celebrating the senses in Panama City, Panama.

 Often when choosing a holiday destination and hotel, we think about what we are going to see and what the hotel itself looks like.
 But what about your other four senses?
 Don’t they deserve a great holiday too?

-When deciding where to stay in Panama City, Darrell and I wanted to go all out.
-After all, it was the last stop of our eventful 9 week backpacking trip of Central America!
+When deciding where to stay in Panama City, I wanted to go all out.
+After all, it was the last stop of my eventful 9-week backpacking trip of Central America!

 After a quick online browsing session, I had my heart set on staying at the Tantalo.
 A restaurant, roof top bar and hotel, Tantalo is not only visually appealing with its unique and artistic decor but also boosted a program to stimulate guests’ other senses.